msillano/tuyaDAEMON/tuyaDAEMON/README.md

  Alternative: install TuyaDAEMON flows, the add the missing nodes as required by node-red messages.

 2. If you like, you can update the node-red-contrib-tuya-smart-device v.
 4.1.1: see [issue#83](https://github.com/vinodsr/node-red-contrib-tuya-smart-device/issues/83), or node-red-contrib-tuya-smart-device v.
 5.0.1: see [issue#113](https://github.com/vinodsr/node-red-contrib-tuya-smart-device/issues/113),
-3. Now you can import the [required tuyaDEAMON modules](https://github.com/msillano/tuyaDAEMON/blob/main/tuyaDEAMON.full.2.2.0.zip) (json file) in node-red.
+3. Now you can import the [all tuyaDEAMON modules, 2.2.1](https://github.com/msillano/tuyaDAEMON/blob/main/tuyaDEAMON.full.2.2.1.zip) (json file) in node-red.
+4. As alternative you can get the last version for single modules (e.g. [tuyadaemon.core.2.2.2.zip](https://github.com/msillano/tuyaDAEMON/tree/main/tuyaDAEMON))
-4. For any added module, read the flow description and see the documentation of the ´global MODULE config´ node: it contains all the updated configuration instructions.
+5. For any added module, read the flow description and see the documentation of the ´global MODULE config´ node: it contains all the updated configuration instructions.
-5. In each module, you will find some standalone tests (see also each test node documentation), to verify your installation: after you can delete them.
+6. In each module, you will find some standalone tests (see also each test node documentation), to verify your installation: after you can delete them.

 _For Android deployement see the [wiki](https://github.com/msillano/tuyaDAEMON/wiki/deployment:-android-server)_